Ernest Hawkins Field at Memorial Stadium: Notable games

+Attendance

+Attendance records available 1976, 1983–84, 1989–2007, and 2009–present.
+Inaugural game against North Texas State on September 23, 1950, is said to have had an attendance of over 12,000 but no official attendance records are available for that game.

 Other functions

-In addition to football games for Texas A&M Commerce and Commerce High School, it also hosts college and high school track meets, including the Lone Star Conference's track and field championships, and the University Interscholastic League's Conference 4A Region II track meet, which is a precursor to the Texas High School State Track meet in Austin.
+In addition to football games for East Texas A&M and Commerce High School, it also hosts college and high school track meets, including the University Interscholastic League's Conference 4A Region II track meet, which is a precursor to the Texas High School State Track meet in Austin.
 It also hosts Texas High School football playoff games due to Commerce's proximity to the Dallas, Texas metro area and also to the far northwestern parts of East Texas.